JobJob/Reactive.jl/doc/action queue design.md

 ### Action Queue Design

 Every time a node is pushed to a sequence of actions takes place.
 This action sequence can, for the most part, be determined as the signal graph is being created.
-So for each (root) node that can be `push!`ed to, a vector of actions - an `action_queue` - is set up and stored in `action_queues[node]`.
+So for each (root/input) node, a vector of actions - an `action_queue` - is set up and stored in `action_queues[node]`.
 When `node`s are created that depend on other nodes, they are added to all the appropriate action queues, i.e. all the action_queues that the parent nodes are in.

 Each node uses the field `roots` to store the keys (nodes) of the action_queues they are in.